Other Income-Generating Products

 These funds are an innovative way to invest in municipal bonds.

-Like Fidelity's other municipal bond funds, DMFs offer professional management, diversification, and seek to provide federally tax-exempt income.
-Unlike traditional bond funds, a DMF's price sensitivity to changes in interest rates declines gradually over time, approaching zero near the fund’s target end-date.Learn more about DMFs
+Like Fidelity's other municipal bond funds, DMFs offer professional management, diversification, and seek to provide federally tax-exempt income.2 Unlike traditional bond funds, a DMF's price sensitivity to changes in interest rates declines gradually over time, approaching zero near the fund's target end-date.3Learn more about Fidelity® DMFs

 Fidelity Strategic Funds are multi-asset-class strategies that seek to address key income needs—bond income from global sources, non-bond income, and real return—by investing in a diversified mix of fixed income and/or equity investments chosen for their historical combined performance.